 8. Labelling Variables

 Proc datasets; Modify class; Label name="Student Name" age="Student age"; Run;

 Proc datasets; Modify students; Attrib _all_ label=''; Attrib _all_ format=; Run;

 To password protect a dataset with the password “sas”:

-When you password protect a SAS dataset you will not be able to alter the datasets without the password.
-For, example If I have to happy the format to a password protected dataset I have to use the alter option with the password, else it will show an error in the log.
+When you password protects a SAS dataset you will not be able to alter the datasets without the password.
+For, example If I have to apply the format to a password protected dataset I have to use the alter option with the password, else it will show an error in the log.